cms-patatrack/TICL-GNN-Trackster-Linking/README.md

 ### Train

 On the `patatrack-bg-01.cern.ch` machine the dataset for the GNN is provided.
 To train the GNN with contrastive learning, change the model specific data of the file `scripts/trainGNN_contrastive.py`.
+All script paths are setup to be used with the prepared data from `data/czeh` out of the box.
+For training change the `model_folder` to a new name and number from the temporal `9999_CHANGE_TO_NEW_MODEL`.

 ```python
 load_weights = True  # If pretrained model should be used for startup